 My parents have just spent the past week in Taiwan.
 This was their second visit to Taiwan following their first visit in 2008.
 The week long visit was just enough time to see a few of Taiwan’s highlights.
-The first day was spent relaxing and enjoying some of the good things in Taichung.
-We drank […]

 After travelling through central and southern Taiwan the next part of John Seed’s trip spent a few days in Jianshi Township of Hsinchu County.
 The photo above shows the Atayal artist Yawi.
 He has a studio up in the mountains and he kindly showed us around.
 His artworks have been purchased by the former Vice President Annette Lu and the current First Lady Chow Mei-ching.

 I spent last week visiting Marqwang and Smangus, two communities in the houshan (後山) area of Jianshi Township (尖石鄉) in Hsinchu County.
 The visit was to conduct field work for a research project about the management of the Shimen Reservoir Catchment following the implementation of the Shimen Reservoir and Catchment Area Remediation Special Act (石門水庫及其集水區整治特別條例) which was passed by the Legislative Yuan in January 2006.
 The act created a special budget of NT$25 billion to upgrade the facilities of the Shimen Reservoir and management of the catchment area.

 On Sunday and Monday I attended a conference in Smangus.
 The conference, organized by National Chiao Tung University (國立交通大學), brought together a small group of anthropologists to discuss the topic of “Rethinking environment, localisation and indigenisation.”
 While it poured rain on the Sunday afternoon the cafe at provided a great refuge for the presenters gave their papers.

 I visited Smangus this week to continue the research for my thesis.
 There were some significant changes in the village since my visit last year.
 The major one was the new classroom building near the main entrance to the village.
 Construction began in July last year and was completed in April.
 There are currently 12 students studying in the experimental branch of the Xinguang Primary School.
 The curriculum includes classes in Atayal language and traditional knowledge.

 Before attending the Pasta’ay in Wufeng I spent the day in Qingquan village (清泉).
 I met Sandy early in the morning in Zhudong and she drove me up to Qingquan.
 Sandy is my classmate at NCCU and she is a teacher at the Taoshan Primary School (桃山國小) in Qingquan.